DaanDeMeyer/reproc/README.md

 for with the same `setpgid` function and puts itself to sleep for the requested amount of time (timeout value) before exiting.
-We then call the `waitpid` function in the main process but instead of passing the process id of the process we want to wait for we pass the negative value of the process id `-reproc->pid`.
+We then call the `waitpid` function in the main process but instead of passing the process id of the process we want to wait for we pass the negative value of the process id.
 Passing a negative value for the process id to `waitpid` instructs it to wait for all processes in the process group of the absolute value of the passed negative value.
 In our case it will wait for both the timeout process we started and the process we actually want to wait for.
 If `waitpid` returns the process id of the timeout process we know the timeout value has been exceeded.
 If `waitpid` returns the process id of the process we want to wait for we know it has exited before the timeout process and that the timeout value has not been exceeded.

 This solution was inspired by [this](https://stackoverflow.com/a/8020324) Stack Overflow answer.